nubank/nuvigator/README.md

 It's a helper class that contains a bunch of typed navigation methods to navigate through your App.
 Each declared `@NuRoute` will have several methods created, each for one of the existing push methods.
 You can also configure which methods you want to generate using the `@NuRoute.pushMethods` parameter.

-Nested flows (declared with the `FlowRoute`) will also have it's generated Navigation Class instance provided as a field in the parent Navigation.
-The same applies for Grouped Routers.
-Usage eg:

 ```dart
 final router = Router.of<SamplesRouter>(context);